State Space Geometry of the Spin-1 Antiferromagnetic Heisenberg Chain: Introduction

-The QFI matrix and QGT have been theoretically examined in a wide range of models, including Andreev states~\cite{klees2020microwave}, magnetic systems at finite temperature~\cite{janyszek1989riemannian} the Lipkin-Meshkov-Glick model~\cite{gutierrez2021quantum}, the Dicke model\cite{gutierrez2022dicke}, photonic systems~\cite{bleu2018measuring}, and in quantum dot chains~\cite{klees2021ground}.
-This in turn has given rise to a recent surge of experimental investigations in planar micro cavities~\cite{gianfrate2019direct}, superconducting qubits~\cite{tan2019experimental}, Hall systems~\cite{gianfrate2020measurement}, and simple qubits formed at the NV center of diamond~\cite{yu2020experimental}.

-In this work we introduce a generalization, specifically for many body spin systems, of the Hilbert space manifold considered in~\cite{yu2020experimental} to the case of spin-1.
-Our construction is directly relevant for inelastic neutron scattering experiments and relies on a linear operator parameterization, allowing us to employ the bound in Eq.~\ref{eq:DefnFirstBound} to detect genuine multipartite entanglement.
-Previous studies of the quantum geometry of spin systems tend to emphasize the geometry of the state space manifold as parameterized by the driving parameters of the phase transitions.
-By contrast, the manifold that we introduce could be applied consistently to any spin system, regardless of the particular operators that drive the transitions.
 Using the mean QFI density for a staggered magnetic field, we first construct a map of the multipartite entanglement for the spin-1 antiferromagnetic Heisenberg chain with uniaxial anisotropy, $D$, and applied magnetic field oriented along the $z$ axis, $B_z$ (see Sec.~\ref{subsec:Spin1Chain}).
-Subsequently, using the quantum metric, we calculate the volume of a two dimensional slice of state space parameterized by the orientation of a perturbatively small staggered magnetic field.
+Subsequently, using the quantum metric, we calculate the volume of a two-dimensional slice of state space parameterized by the orientation of a perturbatively small staggered magnetic field.
 By taking the ratio of the volume of this slice of state space in the vicinity of the ground state to the volume of a sphere in a flat state space (see ~\ref{sec:Methods} for our definition of flat), we compute the local curvature in the quantum state space.
 The Haldane phase appears to be characterized by the presence of a large positive curvature, while the trivial insulator phase and N\'{e}el phase appear to be flat.

-In the remainder of the introduction we expand our discussion of the QFI and its quantitative relationship to GME.
+In the remainder of the introduction, we expand our discussion of the QFI and its quantitative relationship to GME.
 We also review the relevant details of the spin-1 antiferromagnetic Heisenberg chain, which we use as a test case.
 In Sec.~\ref{sec:Methods} we introduce our generalization of the construction in ~\cite{palumbo2018revealing} and the notions of quantum volume and quantum curvature.
 The results of our analysis of the Heisenberg chain are presented in~\ref{sec:Results} with concluding remarks given in~\ref{sec:Conclusion}.